whlapinel/course-manager/notes/notes.md

   - Postgres instead of sqlite3
   - Separate container for filesystem access to facilitate scaling up
   - ValKey (open source fork of Redis) for caching files
+  - Nix instead of docker for development, possibly production as well
 - But first I want to get this working completely for testing in beta so that I can share with a few select colleagues.
 - Lots of changes since last entry.
 Today is a day to celebrate, as I finally got the whole thing working on my remote server.
 3 containers running caddy, echo app, and marp respectively.
 Caddy is reverse proxy for echo and at {username}.course-manager.app caddy serves static sites.
 It all works!
 I can't believe it! 🥳😭
 - App is still registered as 'testing' not 'published' in google cloud console so I would need to add specific users until I publish it (authorized redirects cannot be http for published apps)